-russia has launched a full-scale war in Ukraine!
-Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.
+russia has launched a full-scale war in Ukraine.
+Donate to support Ukraine and protect the world’s peace.

-10 Best Books on Childhood Trauma
+10 Best Books for Understanding Childhood Trauma

 The Body Keeps The Score